-- 3.15.1 With the exception of the Chair, arrangements for remuneration and any allowances will be agreed by the Remuneration and Nominations Committee in line with the ICB remuneration policy and any other relevant policies published on the ICB's website and any guidance issued by NHS England or other relevant body.
+- 3.16.1 With the exception of the Chair, arrangements for remuneration and any allowances will be agreed by the Remuneration Committee in line with the ICB remuneration policy and any other relevant policies published on the ICB's website and any guidance issued by NHS England or other relevant body.
 Remuneration for Chairs, will be set by NHS England.
-Remuneration for Non-Executive Members will be set by a specially constituted Remuneration and Nominations Committee which will not include Non-Executive Members of the ICB. - 3.15.2 Other terms of appointment will be determined by the Remuneration and Nominations Committee. - SWL ICB Constitution v2.0

-3.15.3 Terms of appointment of the Chair will be determined by NHS England.
+Remuneration for Non-Executive Members will be set by a specially constituted Remuneration Committee which will not include Non-Executive Members of the ICB. - 3.16.2 Other terms of appointment will be determined by the Remuneration Committee. - 3.16.3 Terms of appointment of the Chair will be determined by NHS England.